collinalexbell/HackMatrix/game-design.md

 # HackMatrix (Codeblocks)
-Feb 2nd, the Kickstarter is a finished success with 150k$
+Feb 2nd, the Kickstarter is a finished success with 150k$ I want to fucking leave this place.
+Tennessee is dogshit.
+Kill me God or give me the 150k$ now.
+I'm done with this part of my life.
 ## Timeline
 If I want to succeed with Kickstarter on the 2nd, I need to launch on the 26th If I want to launch on the 26th, I need to submit on the 22nd